rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 HTTP/1.1 200 OK
 ```

-as we can see the connectivity it's ok.
+As we can see, the connectivity is OK.

 * Check the connectivity from the pod to the Red Hat website, also allowed in the Azure Firewall: